In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - 2 ears organic corn

-- Sunbasket chipotle mayo (paleo mayo - chipotle chile powder - sweet smoked paprika)
+- Sunbasket chipotle mayo (mayo - chipotle chile powder - sweet smoked paprika)

 - 2½ ounces queso fresco